-If you are planning a trip, which will require at least 5 days away from school, you may still be granted school credit by arranging, in advance, for an independent study program.
+If you are planning a trip for 3 or more days, please contact the school site office to discuss independent study options.
+You may still be granted school credit by arranging, in advance, for an independent study program.
 Under this plan, your child would complete assignments on the trip and would receive credit for school attendance.
-Contact the teacher or attendance personnel to arrange for the program.
 To receive credit, you must arrange for the independent study before you leave on your trip or the absence will be unexcused.
 The district also sponsors a home-study program for students who may benefit from long-term independent study.
 Please contact the school office for information.